chrisbodger/VeinCam/docs/README.md

 # Resources
 Source code from the Venenfinder HackAThon project has been utilised, as it achieves close to the client's desired deliverable.

+# Risks
+For the project and prototype to be successful it needs to be inexpensive and competitive in terms of results efficacy, these are more easily measured and validated requirements.
+A potential risk of the project is that the prototype is not simple enough to assemble and use and therefore would not find acceptance with the target users.

 # References
 Venenfinder Github - https://github.com/Myrijam/Venenfinder